A weak version of the Strong Exponential Closure: Introduction

 We recall that $\pi_1$ and $\pi_2$ being dominant means that $\pi_1(V)$ and $\pi_2(V)$ are Zariski dense in $\C^n$.
 As observed in \cite{bayskirby}, $\pi_1$ being dominant implies that $V$ is rotund and both projections being dominant imply that $V$ is free.
-It is easy to construct a free and normal variety in $\Bbb C^n \times (\Bbb C^{*})^n$ where both projections are not dominant.